b1g-b33f/b1g-b33f.github.io/_posts/2025-11-28-Sukudo Broken Access Control Verb Tampering.md

 author: Shawn Szczepkowski
 ---

+Today we will be covering the Sokudo Broken Access Control lab from [bugforge.io](https://bugforge.io).
+This is an easy rated lab.

 We start out by registering a user and checking our current permissions:
 #### User registration request
 ```http